datanav/docs/technical/shopify-membercare.rst

      - "string"

-Shopify Inventoryitem to Membercare Products
+Shopify Inventoryitem to MemberCare Products
 --------------------------------------------
-Every Shopify Inventoryitem will be synchronized with a Membercare Products.
+Every Shopify Inventoryitem will be synchronized with a MemberCare Products.

-Once a link between a Shopify Inventoryitem and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Inventoryitem and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Inventoryitem and a Membercare Products:
+The following properties are synchronized between a Shopify Inventoryitem and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Shopify Inventoryitem Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Shopify Order to Membercare Invoices
+Shopify Order to MemberCare Invoices
 ------------------------------------
-Every Shopify Order will be synchronized with a Membercare Invoices.
+Every Shopify Order will be synchronized with a MemberCare Invoices.

-Once a link between a Shopify Order and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Order and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Order and a Membercare Invoices:
+The following properties are synchronized between a Shopify Order and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Shopify Order Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - line_items.price
      - invoiceItems.unitPrice
      - "string"